Robert Walpole: Stanhope–Sunderland ministry

 Queen Anne died in 1714.
-Under the Act of Settlement 1701, which excluded Roman Catholics from the line of succession, Anne was succeeded by her second cousin, the Elector of Hanover, George I. George I distrusted the Tories, who he believed opposed his right to succeed to the Throne.
+Under the Act of Settlement 1701, which excluded Roman Catholics from the line of succession, Anne was succeeded by her second cousin, the Elector of Hanover, George I. George I distrusted the Tories, who he believed opposed his right to succeed to the throne.
 The year of George's accession, 1714, marked the ascendancy of the Whigs who would remain in power for the next fifty years.
-Robert Walpole became a Privy Councillor and rose to the position of Paymaster of the Forces in a Cabinet nominally led by Charles Montagu, 1st Earl of Halifax, but actually dominated by Charles Townshend, 2nd Viscount Townshend (Walpole's brother-in-law) and James Stanhope (later 1st Earl Stanhope).
+Robert Walpole became a Privy Councillor and rose to the position of Paymaster of the Forces in a Cabinet nominally led by Charles Montagu, 1st Earl of Halifax, but actually dominated by Charles Townshend, 2nd Viscount Townshend (Walpole's brother-in-law), and James Stanhope (later 1st Earl Stanhope).
 Walpole was also appointed chairman of a secret committee formed to investigate the actions of the previous Tory ministry in 1715.
-Robert Harley, 1st Earl of Oxford and Earl Mortimer was impeached, and Henry St John, 1st Viscount Bolingbroke suffered from an act of attainder.
+Robert Harley, 1st Earl of Oxford and Earl Mortimer, was impeached, and Henry St John, 1st Viscount Bolingbroke, suffered from an act of attainder, the Attainder of Viscount Bolingbroke Act 1714 (1 Geo.
+1. St. 2. c.
+16).